Betrayed by Attention: A Simple yet Effective Approach for Self-supervised Video Object Segmentation: Experiments

 \subsection{Implementation Details}

 In training, we sample $T=3$ frames with temporal stride $4$ as the input clip.
-Each frame is augmented with random crop and color jitter, and resized to $192 \times 384$.
+Each frame is augmented with random crop and color jitter and resized to $192 \times 384$.
 We adopt DINO pretrained ViT-S/8~\cite{caron2021emerging} as the frame encoder, which is then followed by a single spatio-temporal Transformer Encoder block with 8 heads as temporal correlator $\Phi_{\text{st}}$.
 We set the number of sampled positive and negative pairs to $K_p=10$ and $K_n=50$ in default.
 For optimization, we adopt AdamW~\cite{loshchilov2018decoupled} with a learning rate $1\times 10^{-4}$, and train the model for a total of 30k iterations with a batch size of 16.
 In the inference stage, our model can be flexibly applied to video sequences of arbitrary lengths.
-For the task of multi-object segmentation, we set the distance threshold in hierarchical clustering to 1.0.
+For inference, we set the distance threshold in hierarchical clustering to 1.0.
 We follow the standard evaluation protocol outlined in the DAVIS-17 challenge~\cite{pont20172017} to match the predicted masks with the ground truth.
-In benchmarks for single object segmentation, where all objects are annotated as a whole, we adjust the distance threshold to 0.6 in order to merge all foreground objects into a single cluster.